 - The Audit Committee, the members of which are James T. Brophy, Robert G. Rettig and Mitchell H. Saranow, reviews the scope and results of the audit by the Company's independent auditors and reviews the Company's procedures for monitoring internal accounting controls.
-A copy of the Company's Audit Committee Charter is attached hereto as Appendix A. Each of the members of the Audit Committee satisfies the independence requirements of the Nasdaq National Market. - The Compensation Committee, the members of which are James T. Brophy, Robert G. Rettig, Ronald B. Port, M.D., Sidney L. Port and Mitchell H. Saranow, makes all determinations with respect to the compensation of the Chairman of the Board and establishes general compensation policies with respect to all other executive officers of the Company. - The Nominating Committee, the members of which are James T. Brophy, Sidney L. Port, Robert G. Rettig and Ronald B. Port, M.D., reviews and recommends potential directors to the Board of Directors.
-The Nominating Committee will consider director nominees recommended by stockholders if such recommendations are submitted in writing to the Secretary of the Company. - Because of his substantial stockholdings, Sidney L. Port may be deemed to be a control person of the Company.
-See "Securities Beneficially Owned by Principal Stockholders and Management."

-- Ronald B. Port, M.D. is the son of Sidney L. Port.

-- Robert J. Washlow is the son-in-law of Sidney L. Port.
-Mr. Washlow was a partner at the law firm of Vedder, Price, Kaufman & Kammholz until December 31, 1998, which firm provides legal services to the Company. - Each nominee and continuing director has held the indicated position, or an executive position with the same employer, for at least the past five years, unless otherwise indicated above.
+Each of the members of the Audit Committee satisfies the independence requirements of the Nasdaq National Market. - The Compensation Committee, the members of which are James T. Brophy, Robert G. Rettig, Ronald B. Port, M.D. and Mitchell H. Saranow, makes all determinations with respect to the compensation of the Chairman of the Board and establishes general compensation policies with respect to all other executive officers of the Company. - The Nominating Committee, the members of which are James T. Brophy, Robert M. Melzer, Sidney L. Port, Robert G. Rettig and Ronald B. Port, M.D., reviews and recommends potential directors to the Board of Directors.
+The Nominating Committee will consider director nominees recommended by stockholders if such recommendations are submitted in writing to the Secretary of the Company. - - Because of his substantial stockholdings, Sidney L. Port may be deemed to be a control person of the Company.
+See "Securities Beneficially Owned by Principal Stockholders and Management." - - Ronald B. Port, M.D. is the son of Sidney L. Port. - - Robert J. Washlow is the son-in-law of Sidney L. Port. - Each nominee and continuing director has held the indicated position, or an executive position with the same employer, for at least the past five years, unless otherwise indicated above.
 Mr. Washlow was a partner with the law firm of Vedder, Price, Kaufman & Kammholz for more than five years prior to 1998, the date Mr. Washlow became Executive Vice President--Corporate Affairs of the Company. - Mr. Melzer served as President and Chief Executive Officer of Property Capital Trust, a publicly-traded real estate investment trust ("REIT"), from 1992 until May 1999 when the company completed its plan to dispose of its investments and distributed the proceeds to its shareholders.
-Since May 1999, Mr. Melzer has devoted his business activities to consulting and to serving as a director or trustee of various business and charitable organizations.
-Mr. Melzer serves as director of Genesee & Wyoming, Inc., a short line railroad holding company; a director of Beacon Capital Partners, Inc., a REIT; a trustee of MGI Properties Liquidating Trust, which was formed to complete the liquidation of MGI Properties, a REIT; a director of The Cronos Group, a lessor of Intermodal Marine Containers; and chairman of the board of trustees of Beth Israel Deaconess Medical Center in Boston, Massachusetts. - - Mr. Rettig is a director of Evergreen Network.com Inc.
+Since May 1999, Mr. Melzer devoted his business activities to consulting and to serving as a director or trustee of various business and charitable organizations.
+Mr. Melzer serves as director of Genesee & Wyoming, Inc., a short line railroad holding company; a director of Beacon Capital Partners, Inc., a REIT; a trustee of MGI Properties Liquidating Trust, which was formed to complete the liquidation of MGI Properties, a REIT; a director of The Cronos Group, a lessor of Intermodal Marine Containers; and chairman of the board of trustees of Beth Israel Deaconess Medical Center in Boston, Massachusetts.
+Mr. Melzer also served as interim Chief Executive Officer of Beth Israel Deaconess Medical Center from July 2001 through January 2002.

-In 2000, the Board of Directors held four meetings, the Compensation Committee held two meetings, the Audit Committee held two meetings and the Nominating Committee held one meeting.
-During 2000, each director attended at least 75% of the meetings of the Board and of the respective committees on which he served.
+In 2001, the Board of Directors held five meetings, the Compensation Committee held two meetings, the Audit Committee held two meetings and the Nominating Committee held one meeting.
+During 2001, each director attended at least 75% of the meetings of the Board and of the respective committees on which he served.
 The Executive Committee did not meet, as matters typically dealt with by this Committee were considered by the full Board of Directors.
-Directors who are not employees or retired officers of the Company received directors' fees of \$30,000 in 2000.
-Mr. Melzer received \$20,250 in 2000 for serving as director of the Company for a portion of the year beginning June 2000.
+Directors who are not employees or retired officers of the Company received directors' fees of \$28,000 in 2001.